What You’ll Need:

-Making your own compost is not only a great way of recycling garden waste, it’s also the cheapest and one of the most effective ways of keeping your soil rich in nutrients and the plants in your garden fit and healthy.
+Making your own compost is not only a great way of recycling garden waste, it’s also the cheapest and one of the most effective ways of keeping your soil rich in nutrients and the plants in your garden healthy.

-How long before your diy compost is ready?
+How long before your DIY compost is ready?

 Compost started in the autumn can be ready for spring planting, but most people usually leave their compost heap for anywhere between 6 months to 2 years for the best results.
 Your compost will be ready to use when it has taken on a dark brown colour accompanied by a rich, earthy smell.
 Try rubbing some between your fingers too – it should feel like soil and easily crumble apart.